Tipping: When and How Much?

 - Building Superintendent

 Keep in mind some businesses discourage or prohibit employees from accepting gifts.
 For instance, U.S. Postal workers aren’t allowed to accept cash or gift cards or gifts valuing more than $20

 How much should you give during the holiday season?

 The most important thing to remember is why you tip.
-You tip to express your gratitude for a service provided to you.
+You tip to show your gratitude for a service you receive.
 It helps to make an experience that would otherwise be a monetary exchange more personal.